Getting Started with Elixir Phoenix on Fly

 Introduction

 This is an opinionated link-first getting started guide.
-It is my preferred setup as of last authoring, and as such is also liable to change as I change tooling opinions over time, etc.
+It is my preferred setup as of last authoring, and is liable to change over time.

 This guide will walk through setting up an Elixir Phoenix Liveview full-stack app deployed on Fly on a custom domain.
 The codebase will include/use PostgreSQL, TailwindCSS, Github Actions, Github CLI, and asdf.